mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/10_design_patterns/index.md

 [Serde](https://serde.rs/) is the most popular serialization library for Rust.

-## Assignment
+## No new assignments this week

-This week's assignment is to write a "distributed" calculator.
+Please work on the first iteration of the big project instead.

-You should base your solution on the [final project from the book](https://doc.rust-lang.org/stable/book/ch20-00-final-project-a-web-server.html).
+NOTE: Remember that last week's project has a two week deadline, so you should submit it before the **next** lesson.